ThetaFelius/ThetaFelius.github.io/index.md

 ### Hi!

 My name is Theta Felius.
-I'm a hitchiking traveller and freelancer.
+I'm a hitchiking traveller and freelancer. ~~You can read my CV [here](https://thetafelius.github.io/cv.html)~~.

 You can use the [editor on GitHub](https://github.com/ThetaFelius/ThetaFelius.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.